kennytilton/mxtodomvc/documentation/InDepth.md

 # TodoMVC, with Matrix Inside&trade;: the Mechanics
-*An introduction by example to Matrix dataflow and mxWeb, in depth*
+*Matrix dataflow and mxWeb, in depth*

-> Have you read [the preamble](../README.md) to this write-up?
-If so, you might want to skip down to "Set Up".
-If not, you might want to start there for a gentler introduction to Matrix and mxWeb.

-> In our final episode we will dive quite deep into Matrix and mxWeb, but just deep enough to see past the syntactic sugar.
+In our final episode we will dive quite deep into Matrix and mxWeb, but just deep enough to see past the syntactic sugar.
 Some of what follows reprises material offered so far, just to have a coherent narrative thread.

+>This in-depth look at what happens under the hood of mxWeb/Matrix will make more sense if you have already read Have you read [the preamble](../README.md) and followed [our implementation](BuildingTodoMVC.md).

 We choose *mxWeb* as the vehicle for introducing Matrix because nothing challenges a developer more than keeping application state straight while an intelligent user does their best to use a rich interface correctly.
 Then marketing wants a U/X overhaul.